ts-essentials/ts-essentials/README.md

 assert(something, "Something has to be defined!")
 // from now on `something` is string, if this wouldn't be a case, assert would throw

-const anything: any = "abc" as any assert(anything instanceof String, "anything has to be a string!")
+const anything = "abc" as any
+assert(anything instanceof String, "anything has to be a string!")
 // from now on `anything` is string
 ```